ghc-proposals/ghc-proposals/proposals/0000-overloaded-record-fields.rst

 are in scope in the same module, there is no way to determine which type an occurrence of the ``personId`` record selector refers to.
-A common workaround is to use a unique prefix for each record type, but this leads to less clear code and obfuscates relationships between fields of different records.
+A common workaround is to use a unique affix for each record type, but this leads to less clear code and obfuscates relationships between fields of different records.
 Qualified names can be used to distinguish record selectors from different modules, but using one module per record is often impractical.
+Thus it is desirable to make use of type information to disambiguate record selectors.

+Moreover, modern Haskell code often makes use of lenses, which (amongst other things) provide a compositional way to get and set fields in nested record types.
+However, defining lenses requires either significant boilerplate or the use of Template Haskell, and either the field name or lens must use an affix to avoid ambiguity.
+This proposal lays the foundation for a compiler mechanism to generate lenses automatically, requiring nothing more than a field definition.

 DuplicateRecordFields
 ~~~~~~~~~~~~~~~~~~~~~